 6. Diabetes and high blood pressure

 Diabetes and high blood pressure are two of the leading causes of kidney damage in India.
 Both conditions damage the small blood vessels in the kidneys, leading to kidney damage over time.
 It is essential to manage these conditions carefully.
-Follow a healthy diet, exercise regularly, and take medications as prescribed by your doctor.
+Follow a healthy diet for kidney patients, exercise regularly, and take medications as prescribed by your doctor.

 7. Lack of exercise

 Regular exercise is crucial for kidney health.
 Exercise can help to lower blood pressure, reduce the risk of diabetes, and maintain a healthy weight.
 Lack of exercise can increase the risk of kidney damage.
 Aim to exercise for at least 30 minutes a day, five days a week.